Develop NFT marketplace on Flow?

 Testing is crucial as it ensures that the contract functions as intended and is secure from vulnerabilities.
 Tools like Truffle and Hardhat offer frameworks for testing Ethereum smart contracts.
 Once testing is complete, the contract can be deployed to the blockchain.
 This final step involves interacting with a blockchain network, which could be a test network or the main Ethereum network, depending on the deployment stage of the project.

-For more insights on smart contracts, you can explore articles like Intro to Ethereum Blockchain Dev and Create, Test, Implement & Deploy Tezos Smart Contracts.
+For more insights on smart contracts, you can explore articles like Create, Test, Implement & Deploy Tezos Smart Contracts.

 3.3.2.
 Frontend and Backend Development